What is Medicare Part D?

 LIS qualifications are based on your and your spouse's’ income and assets.
 The limits change every year; an agent can help you find out if you’re eligible.
 Thousands of seniors & medicare eligibles out there don’t even know that they are eligible!
 We can help.

-The donut hole is a limit on what your prescription drug plan will cover.
+The donut hole is a limit on what prescription drug plans will cover.
 It applies to all Medicare clients who don’t have Extra Help.
-In 2018, the donut hole limit is $3,750.
+In 2019, the donut hole limit is $3,820.
 As discussed earlier, you will enter the donut hole once you’ve spent your deductible and surpassed your initial coverage period.
-That means that once you reach that limit of $3,750, you are in the Medicare coverage gap, or donut hole.
-Once you’re in the gap, you’ll pay 65% of your brand-name drug costs and 56% of your generic drug costs (unless you have Extra Help).
-You’ll leave the donut hole once you spend $5,000, the 2018 out-of-pocket prescription drug maximum.
+That means that once you reach that limit of $3,820, you are in the Medicare coverage gap, or donut hole.
+Once you’re in the gap, you’ll still pay 25% of your brand name drug costs, but you'll pay up to 37% of your generic drug costs (unless you have Extra Help, in which case you'll have additional coverage).
+You’ll leave the donut hole once you spend $5,100, the 2019 out-of-pocket prescription drug maximum, at which point you will only be responsible for 5% of your drug costs.
 Remember that these numbers and percentages may change slightly every year.

 Just like Original Medicare, if you do not enroll in a Medicare prescription drug plan when you are first eligible (period from three months before you turn 65 through three months after), you will be responsible for a late enrollment penalty fee.